-There is much more sugar in our diets today than there was 30 years ago, and this has triggered huge increases in obesity, diabetes and conditions like candida.
+There is much more sugar in our diets today than there was 30 years ago, and this has triggered huge increases in obesity, diabetes and conditions like Candida Related Complex.
 As we become more aware of the effects of sugar, many of us are trying to make improvements to our diets.
 But did you know that many of the ‘health foods’ marketed by the food industry actually contain high levels of sugars too?

 In the ‘80s, we were all told that obesity was caused by eating too much fat.
 Food manufacturers responded by removing fat from their products and adding sugars like high fructose corn syrup instead.
 Then, in the 2000s, consumers started to realize that all this added sugar was actually making them fat anyway, and leading to an explosion in type 2 diabetes.
 So the food industry again responded, this time by marketing ‘healthier’ drinks such as juices and smoothies.
 They have also started to sweeten their foods with the healthier-sounding ‘fruit juice concentrate’.

 But the reality is, these new drinks and foods contain just as much sugar as they used to.
 Your body does not care where sugar comes from, and it just loves the easy-to-digest fructose typically found in a fruit juice.
 In fact, recent studies have shown that drinking fruit juices and smoothies can actually have a similar impact on your blood sugar as a can of soda.
+Including them in your diet is likely to make a Candida overgrowth worse.

 It’s tempting to believe the hype around certain fruit juices and smoothies.
 They are marketed as an easy way to get your ‘five a day’ servings of fruit and vegetables, and you don’t need to go near your kitchen to do it!
 But in this case, it really is too good to be true.